Thank you for signing up to . You will receive a verification email shortly.

 Cut down on stimulants

-Such as alcohol and coffee, as the caffeine in these might help you stay awake but they won’t help you lose weight.
+Coffee, should also be avoided as the caffeine in these might help you stay awake but they won't help you lose weight.

-The caffeine is likely to lead to poor sleep and sugar cravings, both of which aren’t productive if you want to lose weight.
+The caffeine is likely to lead to poor sleep and sugar cravings (opens in new tab), both of which aren't productive if you want to lose weight.

 Don't snack between meals

-Latest research shows that fasting between meals allows the body to burn more calories and speeds up weight loss.
+The latest research (opens in new tab) shows that fasting between meals allows the body to burn more calories and speeds up weight loss.

 This is because if we don't snack between meals, our insulin levels go down.
 This forces fat cells to release stored sugar to be used as energy, therefore burning fat without even having to do any exercise.
 Also known as intermittent fasting, the idea of not snacking between meals is to allow your insulin levels to deplete just enough so that we use up this stored sugar and burn fat.